What does a Marine Pilot do?

 - Piloting the vessel – the Marine Pilot will have responsibility for navigating the vessel safely in and out of the harbour.
 They need to work very closely with the captain and other members of the crew in order to achieve this.
 They also need to be able to use the ship’s navigational and communications equipment, liaising with both other vessels and the port control centre.

 The requirement to board vessels at sea means that a Marine Pilot needs to be reasonably fit, comfortable working on the water and at height.
 Due to the nature of the work, many pilots have previously worked as a Ship’s Officer or Master.
-There may also be some on-call requirement, as well as shift or weekend work.
+There may also be some on-call requirements, as well as shift or weekend work.

 How does the Marine Pilotage course work?